FREE SHIPPING on orders over $75 International: over $250

 The Way of Gong Fu Cha

-Our best advice to you when brewing your favorite tea according to gong fu cha's ways is to stay present and stay in the moment.
+Our best advice when brewing your favorite tea according to Gong Fu Cha's ways is to stay present and in the moment.
 Determine the amount of tea leaves, water temperature, and brewing time your tea needs.

-Perhaps, start with the lower temperature and flash-steepings, and see how your tea reacts to it.
+Perhaps start with the lower temperature and flash-steepings, and see how your tea reacts.
 Then, adjust accordingly.
-Lower the water temperature and make your steepings quick if the tea is too bitter or pungent.
+Lower the water temperature and steep quickly if the tea is too bitter or pungent.
 Or, if there is not enough taste, raise the temperature and prolong the brewing times.

 If you feel like experimenting, you can go with the flow and switch up the instructions a little.
-All the while paying attention to how your brew turns out.
+All the while, pay attention to how your brew turns out.
 As long as you don't neglect your brew, you might very well end up with something delicious and extraordinary!

 Fear not, our tea friend.